WHMIS - HCS 2012 Variances

 |Suppliers and importers are allowed a period of 90 days to update SDSs with new data and 180 days to update labels. |

-If a hazardous product is sold or imported within 90 days after significant new data became available, the new data is not required to be included on the SDS so long as a written notice providing the new data and the date upon which it became available is transmitted to the purchaser of the product, or obtained or prepared where the product is imported.
+If a hazardous product is sold or imported within 90 days after significant new data became available, the new data is not required to be included on the SDS as long as the supplier provides an SDS plus a document that provides the changes to the SDS that are required as a result of the significant new data, and the date upon which the new data became available.
+This information can be transmitted to the purchaser of the product, or obtained or prepared when the product is imported.

 The same requirement applies also to labels, except that the corresponding period of time is 180 days.